sedostheatre/sedos.co.uk/input/shows/2025-hedda-gabler.md

   - order: 1
     title: CREATIVE TEAM
     body: |-
-      **DIRECTOR** | Jonny Harding-Cooper\
+      **DIRECTOR** | Jonny Harding-Cooper (he/him)\
-      **PRODUCER** | Ben Hussey\
-      **SET BUILD** | Andrew Laidlaw
+      **SET REALISATION**  | Andrew Laidlaw (he/him)\
+      Ben Hussey (he/him)\
+      Adam Coppard (he/him)
-metaTitle: Hedda Gabler by Henrik Ibsen, plays at the Bridewell Theatre from 8-12 July 2025
+metaTitle: Hedda Gabler by Henrik Ibsen, in a version by Patrick Marber, plays at the Bridewell Theatre from 8-12 July 2025
-metaDescription: Hedda Gabler by Henrik Ibsen, uxxxxxxxx.
+metaDescription: Hedda Gabler by Henrik Ibsen, in a version by Patrick Marber.
   It is part of Sedos’ 2025 season and plays at the Bridewell Theatre from 8-12 July 2025
 ---
-Just married.
+#### **Just married.
 Buried alive.
-Hedda longs to be free.
+Hedda longs to be free.**

 Widely considered a cornerstone of modern theatre, *Hedda Gabler* is a canonised masterpiece of the 19th century, played across stages globally and storming Broadway more than 20 times.